Research

 My approach to this discussion is to focus on the role of methodology as a significant determiner for the dynamics of philosophical debate: At the core of this discussion there is a palpable tension that has not been adequately acknowledged by its participants.
 This tension is centered on the prospects of engaging a primarily metaphysical problem (causal exclusion) with an epistemological framework (interventionism).
 Acknowledging this underlying tension motivates searching for a new perspective for treating the dispute between metaphysically-based causal exclusion worries and “evidence-based” approaches to defending nonfundamental causation.

-Below is a video created by Greg Boyle for the Konrad Lorenz Institute for Evolution and Cognition Research to showcase my research efforts on the concept of levels of organization in the biological sciences.
+Below is a old (2017) video created by Greg Boyle for the Konrad Lorenz Institute for Evolution and Cognition Research to showcase my research efforts on the concept of levels of organization.